eZWALT/eZWALT/README.md

   I am a passionate computer science graduate and future MSc in Data Science and Engineering with a strong background in data science and compiler technology.
 My journey began with a fascination for technology (Pokemon and the architecture of handheld devices) and has led to hands-on experience in machine learning and open-source projects.
 I thrive in innovative environments and am driven by a desire to create impactful technologies.
 Outside of work, I enjoy weightlifting, playing the piano, exploring new languages and spending time in nature.
 My strengths include curiosity, problem-solving, and a commitment to continuous growth.

-- 🔭 I’m currently working on [Trojan](https://github.com/eZWALT/Trojan), my own programming language.
+- 🔭 I’m currently working on [Troiani](https://github.com/eZWALT/Troiani), my own programming language.

 - 🌱 I’m currently learning **Rust**, Swift, Mojo and Go.
-Also Kubernetes and advanced ML and statistics.
+Also compiler topics, statistics and advanced ML.

 - 💬 Ask me anything about compilers, machine learning or GYM.